-Student Name Clas s Date e
+Student Name Class Date

 Referred by

-Location of incident please tick)
+Location of incident (please e tick)

-☐ Secret Garden☐ Lower Narnia □ Upper Narnia□ Emerald City □ Oval □ Bathroor
+☐ Secret Garden☐ Lower Narnia □ Upper N □ Emerald □ Oval □ Bathrooms

-Nature of the incident (please tick) - Student wa ns:
+Nature of the incident (pleas e tick) - Stude nt was:

-□ Disrespectful □ not playing safely □ out of bounds □ using inappropriate language □ defacing of property □ other (give details)
+□ Disrespectful □ not playing safely □ using inappropriate lang □ dishonest □ guage □ □ using low level threatening behavior □ out of bounds □ defacing of property □ other (give details)

-The following steps ha we been followed by P layground Duty te acher (please tick)
+The following steps have be een followed by Playgro ound Duty tead her (please tick)

 Student has been:

-□ 1.
-Reminded of ex □ 2.
-Redirected and □ 3.
-Removed/ Relotected teacher, practice retaught the expectat ions t, picked up litter, 1
+1. Reminded of expectations as per ARISE matrix 2.
+Redirected and retaught the expectations 3.
+Removed/ Relocated - given time out, picked up litter, remained with teacher, practiced expected behaviour with teacher etc (please circle)

-☐ Issue resolved - ta
+☐ Issue resolved - take for rm to Priman y Receptio n for filing

-OR
+o R -

 ☐ Issue has not been resolved - please provide details below and send student to Primary Reception with this form

 OR

 ☐ Major Incident

 Details